Asperges me

-Asperges me is a Latin antiphon said or sung at a Roman Catholic High Mass in all seasons except the Easter (Paschal) season and Palm Sunday.
+Asperges me is a Latin antiphon said or sung at a High Mass in the Catholic and Evangelical-Lutheran traditions during all liturgical seasons except the Easter (Paschal) season and Palm Sunday.
 It traditionally accompanies the Asperges, the ritual sprinkling of the congregation by the celebrating priest with holy water, as part of an entrance ritual, symbolising the cleansing of the people.
-Its words are taken from Psalm 51 (50):
+Its words are taken from Psalm 51: